Looking for the best walking tours in Prague? Look no farther!

 - What a defenestration is and why Prague has so freaking many of them.

 We booked both of the tours about 10 minutes before they started.
-You can book online here if you’d like to, but don’t feel like you have to if your plans aren’t set in stone.
+If you liked to take one of the best walking tours in Prague, you can book online here if you’d like to, but don’t feel like you have to if your plans aren’t set in stone.

 *Koláče is the artist formally known as kolache.
 You can file this under things that make me a pretentious traveler like saying Barthelona and Budapesht.